nodkz/webpack-plugin-graphql-schema-hot/README.md

 - **`schemaPath`**
   - **Required**
   - Type: `String`
-  - Absolute path to your graphql schema js file.
-Only this file and its dependencies will be watched.
+  - **Absolute path** to your graphql schema js file.
+Only this file and its dependencies will trigger generation of new files.
 - **`output`**
   - **Required**
   - Type: `Function` or `Object`
-  - If `Object`
+  - If `Object`:
-    - You should provide `json` and/or `txt` properties with the absolute output file path.
+    - You should provide `json` and/or `txt` properties with the **absolute** file path.
-  - If `Function`
+  - If `Function`:
     - `(schemaPath) => { /* you generation code */ }`.
 Sometimes you may want to generate schema in some exotic way, eg. under another babel environment.
 Just provide your function, which will be called instead of internal.
 - **`runOnStart`**
   - Type: `Boolean`
   - Default: `false`
-  - Generate schema files on start, before Webpack starts compile your files.
+  - Generate schema files on start, before Webpack starts to compile your files.
 - **`waitOnStart`**
   - Type: `Integer`
   - Default: `0`
-  - How many millisecond wait after generating schema files on start, before Webpack proceed.
+  - How many milliseconds wait after generating schema files on start, before Webpack proceed.
 If you use Relay, install [babel-plugin-transform-relay-hot](https://github.com/nodkz/babel-plugin-transform-relay-hot) and set `2000`, that allows to reload `relayBabelPlugin` with new schema before Webpack proceed.
 - **`waitOnRebuild`**
   - Type: `Integer`
   - Default: `0`
-  - How many millisecond wait after generating schema files on rebuild, before Webpack proceed.
+  - How many milliseconds wait after generating schema files on rebuild, before Webpack proceed.
 - **`verbose`**
   - Type: `Boolean`
   - Default: `false`